I've designed digital products and interfaces for more than two decades.

 DEC.
 2014 to JULY 2025

-mobile, and XR, and is utilized by millions of users per year.
+industries.
+Utilized by millions of users per year.

-instrumentation / metrics, and weekly product updates.
-Built up from scratch to serving millions of
+from scratch to serving millions of users/year.

-search and filtering across web and mobile.
+commenting, search and filtering across web and mobile.

 architectural and mechanical designs.